cn0047/stash/ed/arc/systemdesign.md

 CAP Theorem states that in a distributed system, it is impossible to simultaneously guarantee all of the following (pick 2out of 3):
-* Consistency
+* Consistency - data is the same across the cluster.
-* Availability
+* Availability - ability to access cluster even if node goes down.
-* Partition tolerance
+* Partition tolerance - cluster continues to function even if communication break between 2 nodes.

 Storage Scalability:
 * What is the amount of data that we need to store?